Ohio ranks 9th out of 50 states for total deaths related to asbestos exposure. Approximately 618 people die from related diseases each year.

 If you’ve worked in any of these occupations in the past and fear you may have been exposed to asbestos while on the job, you should visit a doctor immediately.
 Diagnosing your illness as early as possible is very important and can improve a patient’s prognosis and give them more treatment options.

-Schools and Other Aged Structures – Old building structures, especially schools, have been known to contain the mineral because of how much it was used in construction, even as recently as the 1970s, where peak building with asbestos occurred.
+Old building structures, especially schools, have been known to contain the mineral because of how much it was used in construction, even as recently as the 1970s, where peak building with asbestos occurred.
 If there happens to be any demolition or remodel in these older structures, the fibrous mineral could be expelled into the air, potentially exposing those in the environment.

 A school in Berea, Ohio called Buckeye Education School, was accused of putting students directly at risk for asbestos exposure by putting them to work without ventilators or masks to remove the material out of a local fitness and community center.
 A school near Cleveland, Ohio, was accused of allowing students and volunteers to aid in removing the mineral from a building.
 If you are curious about the presence of this carcinogen in your child’s school, reach out to the school.
 They are required to disclose this information.

-Military – The US military was also a user of asbestos in many building capacities.
+The U.S. military was also a user of asbestos in many building capacities.
 Some include military bases, shipyards, Navy ships, boiler engine rooms, brake linings on military vehicles and aircraft, and even in mess halls and military barracks.
 Ohio has one of the largest Air Force bases in the country.
 Called the Wright-Patterson Air Force Base, it was built in the early 1900s and is northeast of Dayton, Ohio.
 Asbestos was discovered in the base years ago, but there were renovations and asbestos abatement projects put in place to remove the carcinogen whenever possible.

 NESHAP – The EPA has put together a national set of regulations called the National Emission Standards for Hazardous Air Pollutants (NESHAP) for asbestos control.
 This set of laws put responsibility in the hands of the contractors.
 They are required to provide notification for any renovation, demolition or construction on any known asbestos-properties, conduct thorough asbestos inspections, adhere to specific work practices, and to ensure proper disposal of asbestos products.